Stephan3/dwc2-for-klipper/README.md

 * actual machinespeed, only displaying the requested values
   * klipper does not have this feedback (yet)? due to its lookahead feature
   * can we calc this? movelength/junction/acceleration is there
+* cancel/pause/resume macros.
+I will do this soon
 * ......

 ## Things you should know